zerospiel/docs/docs/index.md

 ## Introduction

-{{{ docsVersionInfo.k0rdentName }}} has been developed to provide a way to manage distributed infrastructure at massive scale, leveraging kubernetes.
+{{{ docsVersionInfo.k0rdentName }}} has been developed to provide a way to manage distributed infrastructure at massive scale leveraging kubernetes.

 The project is based on the premise that: